Cameron-McBroom/full-flow/readme.md

-# Uplift Painting & Decorating
+# Full Flow Pressure Cleaning Website

-Uplift painting and decorating is build using Nuxt as the frontend application and Strapi and the backend.
+Full Flow Pressure Cleaning Website is built using Nuxt as the frontend application and Strapi and the backend.

 ### Backend